s-just/DataStructuresLib/README.md

 # DataStructuresLib

-Currently only has an implementation for:
+Currently has an implementation for:
 - singly linked list
-- doubly linked list
+- doubly linked list]
+- merge sort